 - 1. Open the User Settings page by pressing Menu > User Settings in the Home page. - 2.
 Select the Email Configuration option (left-side of the screen) to display related information and associated parameters in the center of the screen. - 3.
-Enter the following parameters: - Email Server The email server name depends on your network setup variables (see "Setting up the network", on page 2-72).
+Enter the following parameters: - Email Server The email server name depends on your network setup variables (see "Setting up the Network", on page 2-77).
 If your network is set to Static IP, then enter your outgoing mail server's IP address.
-If your network is set to DHCP, then enter your outgoing mail server's IP address or DNS. - Port Number Enter the information that will identify the senders and receivers of messages.
-Typically, this is set to 25 for SNMP systems.
+If your network is set to DHCP, then enter your outgoing mail server's IP address or DNS.